Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 13. Born to Party

-A decade has passed since Kreator capitalised on revival of trash metal with their eminent Phantom Antichrist.
-Since then, the band has been touring endlessly and they were lucky enough to be able to tour their 2017 album Gods of Violence, properly before the pandemic closed the planet.
+A decade has passed since Kreator capitalised on the revival of Thrash Metal with their eminent Phantom Antichrist.
+Since then, the band has been touring endlessly, and they were lucky enough to be able to tour their 2017 album, Gods of Violence, properly before the pandemic closed the planet.
 They waited with release of the follow-up Hate Über Alles, until the lock-down was wearing off, so that they could tour the album, which has always been a rather important aspect of this band.

-After short intro in form of “Intro (Sergio Corbucci Is Dead)”, the rather transparent curtain which covered the stage dropped and the band ripped into the title-track form their latest release.
+After a short intro in the form of “Intro (Sergio Corbucci Is Dead)”, the rather transparent curtain which covered the stage dropped, and the band ripped into the title-track from their latest release.

 But in general, we most certainly did get what we expect from the mighty Kreator.
-Uncompromisingly feracious and grand in its presence, German thrashers ripped through the setlist which was a well-put representation at this band’s long career.
+Uncompromisingly ferocious and grand in its presence, German thrashers ripped through the setlist which was a well-put representation of this band’s long career.
 Many of the highlights were those expected ones, but also several newer or more obscure ones like “Strongest of the Strong”, “Phobia” and “Hail to the Hordes” worked really well.
 And you can hardly ever go wrong with closing the show with the trio of “Flag of Hate”, “Violent Revolution” and ”Pleasure to Kill”.
-Kreator did their thing in the 75 minute long set delivering all that we associate with them.
+Kreator did their thing in the 75-minute-long set, delivering all that we associate with them.
 Perhaps not as convincingly, but still … this is Kreator and disappointment in live setting is basically not an option.

 KREATOR SETLIST: